folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 ### II.iii.
 Pull module descriptors from the central registry

 A module descriptor declares the basic module metadata (id, name, etc.), specifies the module's dependencies on other modules (interface identifiers to be precise), and reports all "provided" interfaces.
-As part of the continuous integration process, each Module Descriptor  is published to the FOLIO Registry at https://folio-registry.dev.folio.org.
+As part of the continuous integration process, each module descriptor  is published to the FOLIO Registry at https://folio-registry.dev.folio.org.

 ```
 curl -w '\n' -D - -X POST -H "Content-type: application/json" \